simonuwe/oracle-apex-json-region/README.md

 - Validate optional attributes

 Optional attributes are
-- enum (a static list of values)
 - maxLength (maximal length of the input)
-- min (minimal value for integer, number only)
+- minimum (minimal value for integer, number only)
-- max (maximal value for integer, number only)
+- maximum (maximal value for integer, number only)
 - pattern (a regular expression)
-- date (YYYY-MM-DD)
-- date-time (YYYY-MM-DD HH24:MI)

 ### Not supported JSON-schema attributes
 The following attributes defined in JSON-schema are not supported by the APEX-field-validaten and are ignored